 What is the difference between a registered dietitian and a nutritionist?

-RDs are required to complete coursework approved by the Academy of Nutrition and Dietetics’ Accreditation Council for Education in Nutrition and Dietetics, complete a minimum of 1200 hours of a supervised internship at an accredited facility, complete a national exam by the Commission on Dietetic Registration, and maintain professional educational requirements (CPEs).
+Registered dietitians are required to complete coursework approved by the Academy of Nutrition and Dietetics’ Accreditation Council for Education in Nutrition and Dietetics, complete a minimum of 1200 hours of a supervised internship at an accredited facility, complete a national exam by the Commission on Dietetic Registration, and maintain professional educational requirements (CPEs).
 The title “nutritionist” is much less protected and could be used by anyone without requiring professional training.
 An exception is a Certified Nutrition Specialist which is a protected title.
 All dietitians are also nutritionists, but not all nutritionists are registered dietitians.